Gustavo Morínigo: Coritiba

 On 4 January 2021, Morínigo signed with Brazilian club Coritiba.
 Despite suffering relegation, he was kept for the 2021 season and led the club back to the top tier.

 On 30 November 2021, Morínigo renewed his contract with Coxa until the end of 2022.
 The following 14 August, he was sacked after entering the relegation zone.

 Ceará

 On 22 November 2022, Morínigo was named manager of Ceará, freshly relegated to the second level, for the upcoming campaign.
 After two consecutive losses in the Série B, he was sacked on 24 April 2023.

 Avaí

 On 15 May 2023, Morínigo was named head coach of Avaí also in the Brazilian second division.
 He was sacked on 2 July, after nine winless matches.

 Remo

 On 4 March 2024, Morínigo replaced Ricardo Catalá at the helm of Série C side Remo.
 He was dismissed on 20 May, after a poor start in the third division.

 Sportivo Luqueño

 On 3 February 2025, Morínigo returned to his home country to take over Sportivo Luqueño in the top tier.
 On 18 May, he was sacked.

+Rubio Ñu

+On 11 December 2025, Morínigo was announced as manager of Rubio Ñu, recently promoted to the top tier.
+The following 7 April, he was sacked.